Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 It is just not going to happen, right?

-Uh the boat has to be pulled from water on the water, because it its bow is now in the mud, and increasingly there's silt and stuff piling up on the uh upward side of it, on the upside of the uh canal of it where the flow is coming at it, and increasingly uh but in any event to to pull the thing, you can't pull it from land because it would increasingly attempt to pull into the earth underneath it, where it's starting to run into anyway.
+The boat has to be pulled from water on the water because its bow is now in the mud and increasingly there's silt and stuff piling up on the upward side of it on the upside of the canal of it where the flow is coming at it and increasingly but in any event to pull the thing you can't pull it from land because it would increasingly attempt to pull into the earth underneath it where it's starting to run into anyway.

 You can't get your tugs far enough away to do this.

-So truly the only thing that I can see that is feasible is to take the weight off of it and get that quarter of a million uh tonnage out of there, and then the thing at some point it'll just bob up on its own and then bobs your uncle, you throw a line on the thing and give it a yank and it'll off it'll go because the water's doing all the work.
+And then the thing, at some point, it'll just bob up on its own and then Bob's your uncle, you throw a line on the thing and give it a yank and off it'll go because the water's doing all the work.

 Now the water is not doing any work for you and is actively working against you in everything you're attempting to try.